Time In The Market, Not Timing The Market? Catchy Phrase Ignores Key Evidence

 In other words, wouldn't you sleep better at night if the exposure you have to stocks does not suffer as much as the market might suffer in a bearish turn of events?
 Believe it or not, you could have avoided the bulk of stock market losses from the 2000-2002 tech bubble and the 2008-2009 financial collapse.
 (Note: My counseling on how to lose less before the 2000 "tech balloon" let me leave the firm that I had been working for to create my own Registered Investment Adviser with the SEC in the early 2000s.)
 Equally compelling for risk managers, you could have sidestepped 1998's Asia currency crisis as well as 2011's Eurozone sovereign debt crisis.

 Granted, Meb Faber's trend-following technique served up a few "whipsaws" in 1999 and 2004.
 No investing discipline is flawless.
-Yet even limiting one's exposure to equities throughout 2015 and during a chunk of 2016 proved more sensible than holding-n-hoping stocks would recover.
+Yet, even limiting one's exposure to equities throughout 2015 and during a chunk of 2016 proved more sensible than holding-n-hoping stocks would recover.

 Trend-following has always been a big part of how I have managed assets.
 Being mindful of the 200-day moving average, for example, played an important role in my advising others to lighten up on stocks prior the tech wreck in 2000-2002 and the subprime disaster in 2008.